angular/angular/aio/content/guide/angular-package-format.md

 ## Optimizations

-### Flattening of ES Modules
+### Flattening of ES modules

 The Angular Package Format specifies that code be published in "flattened" ES module format.
 This significantly reduces the build time of Angular applications as well as download and parse time of the final application bundle.
 Please check out the excellent post ["The cost of small modules"](https://nolanlawson.com/2016/08/15/the-cost-of-small-modules) by Nolan Lawson.

-The Angular compiler has support for generating index ES module files that can then be used to generate flattened modules using tools like Rollup, resulting in a file format we call Flattened ES Module or FESM.
+The Angular compiler has support for generating index ES module files that can then be used to generate flattened modules using tools like Rollup, resulting in a file format called Flattened ES Module or FESM.

 FESM is a file format created by flattening all ES Modules accessible from an entrypoint into a single ES Module.
 It's formed by following all imports from a package and copying that code into a single file while preserving all public ES exports and removing all private imports.

-The shortened name "FESM" \(pronounced "phesom"\) can have a number after it such as "FESM5" or "FESM2015".
+The shortened name "FESM" \(pronounced "phe-som"\) can have a number after it such as "FESM5" or "FESM2015" .
 The number refers to the language level of the JavaScript inside the module.
-So a FESM5 file would be ESM+ES5 \(import/export statements and ES5 source code\).
+Accordingly a FESM5 file would be ESM+ES5 \(import/export statements and ES5 source code\).

 To generate a flattened ES Module index file, use the following configuration options in your tsconfig.json file: